-- Scripture: The Amish affirm the Bible as the infallible word of God, through most Amish (like most Anabaptists in general) put far greater emphasis on the New Testament and especially on the synoptic gospels.
+- Scripture: The Amish affirm the Bible as the infallible word of God, though most Amish (like most Anabaptists in general) put far greater emphasis on the New Testament and especially on the synoptic gospels.
 Old Testament Stories are known and frequently drawn on for illustration, but passages chosen for public reading are almost always from the New Testament and Amish doctrine is generally based on simple, literal interpretations of New Testament texts.
 While Amish generally speak both English and a distinctive form of German known as Pennsylvania Dutch, most Amish utilize an archaic high German translation of the Bible dating back to Martin Luther, though there are a few Amish groups which use the KJV.
 Many Amish also accept the Apocrypha as scripture.

 - Salvation: There are some Amish communities that genuinely uphold and teach the biblical gospel of salvation by grace alone through faith alone in Christ alone, and who recognize non-Amish believers in the same gospel as their brothers and sisters in Christ.
 Unfortunately, such are the minority.
-Generally speaking, the Amish view salvation as a life long process within the community.
+Generally speaking, the Amish view salvation as a lifelong process within the community.
 One must begin by believing in Christ, but then must also join the Amish church through baptism, live separately from the world in accordance with Amish traditions, and be obedient to one's parents, to the church authorities, and the ordinance letter of the local Amish community.
 Different Amish communities will emphasize different aspects of this, so there is no one simple formula for an Amish "plan of salvation," but generally speaking salvation is attained through Jesus + baptism + works + the faith community.
 The Amish believe that one can lose their salvation, and believe that claiming an assurance of salvation is prideful and therefore sinful.

 - Providence: Most Amish have a very high view of God's providence and see God's hand strongly at work in all things, and put great emphasis on actively submitting to God and accepting His will.
 This view is very prominent and central to Amish thinking.